Angela Bassett Doesn’t Owe The Oscars A Thing — Not Even A Smile

 Advertisement

-Given the heavy lifting Bassett did for her film, for the genre, and for Hollywood with her portrayal, it’s only natural for her to feel letdown by the loss at the Oscars.
-But in a space where Black art, feelings, and people aren’t a priority, she was demonized for a perfectly normal reaction.
+Given the heavy lifting Bassett did for her film, for the genre, and for Hollywood with her portrayal, it’s only natural for her to feel let down by the loss at the Oscars.
+But in a space where Black art, feelings, and people aren’t a priority, she was demonised for a perfectly normal reaction.
 Interestingly enough, Bassett wasn’t the only loser in her category to not plaster on a smile after the announcement; The Banshees of Inisherin’s leading lady Kerry Condon was also noticeably stone-faced upon learning that she’d lost.
 And across other categories, many of the male nominees didn't crack a smile either.
-Yet Bassett’s facial expression is the only one being picked apart, criticized, and demonized.
+Yet Bassett’s facial expression is the only one being picked apart, criticised, and demonised.
 Wonder why that is.

 Kerry Condon doesn’t look any less disappointed but you don’t say a word about her being a sore loser 🤨 https://t.co/9Q3m1oQhOU— belakboy (@itsbelakboy) March 13, 2023